cloudant-labs/slate/docs2017/src/api/using_views.md

 ###    Parameters

 The `stable` option indicates whether you would prefer to get results from a single, consistent set of shards.
 The `false` value means that all available shard replicas are queried.
-Cloudant uses the first response.
+Cloudant uses the first response returned.
 The benefit is that the response is not delayed when an individual shard replica is slow to respond.
 By contrast, setting `stable=true` forces the database to use a single, consistent set of shards to respond to the query.